Treatment and Care Following a Brain Injury

 Leading Causes of Brain Injuries

-While some brain injuries are truly the result of unavoidable accidents, many are caused by negligence.
+While some brain injuries are truly the result of unavoidable accidents, many injuries are caused by negligence.
 When the carelessness, recklessness, or intentional wrongdoing of another person, company, or entity causes a traumatic brain injury, the victim and/or his or her loved ones can take legal action against the liable party/parties.

 Some of the most common causes of traumatic brain injuries include: